yiyedang/random-repo-name/proposal.md

-2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+2. Output: The program will output a file with a list of each team and each group member in each team.
+The averaged GPA of the group will also be listed with each group.